Our History

 Accelerated "financing + service" model and further diversified our businesses

-In the finance business, where the primary source of income is interest, we aimed to expand fee revenues by acquiring the asset management company Robeco Groep NV (now ORIX Corporation Europe NV), headquartered in Rotterdam, the Netherlands, from Rabobank, a major Dutch financial institution, and made a full-scale entry into the global asset management business.
+In the finance business, where the primary source of income is interest, we aimed to expand fee revenues.
+In 2013, we acquired the asset management company Robeco Groep NV (now ORIX Corporation Europe NV), headquartered in Rotterdam, the Netherlands, from Rabobank, a major Dutch financial institution.
+In 2016, ORIX, through its U.S. subsidiary ORIX Corporation USA, acquired Boston Financial Investment Management, L.P., one of the largest syndicators in the Low Income Housing Tax Credit (LIHTC*) industry in the United States, thereby expanding its global asset management business.

 Related Contents